Customize your TV screens and monitors

 Tilly already made an appearance in previous posts, but now let me introduce Bob on the iMac (inside a Christmas tree last year) and Giz on the MacBook Pro... sounds like an intro for a terrible band!

-If you feel the need to experiment with your family pet photos in your ARCHICAD projects - please send a screenshot to email@example.com so I know I am not the only one out there with too much time on my hands ;-)
+If you feel the need to experiment with your family pet photos in your ARCHICAD projects - please send a screenshot to email@example.com so we know we're not the only ones ;-)

-Also, if you have any suggestions for future #justthetip topics, please drop me an email and I’ll see what I can do!
+Also, if you have any suggestions for future #justthetip topics, please drop us an email and we'll see what we can do!

 If you don’t want to miss a post, please subscribe using the button above.